 - A Garden Shed stocked with shared tools, wheelbarrows, and watering cans

-- Low-cost access to finished compost and other resources such as seedlings and straw
+- Access to low cost finished compost and other resources such as seedlings and straw

-- Regular Garden Bulletin emails with updates, community service opportunities, rainfall information, and upcoming events in English and Spanish
+- Regular News from the Garden Shed-newsletter with updates, community service opportunities and upcoming events in English and Spanish